 - 1.1 Ecclesfield is a Neighbourhood Area (NA) located in the city of Sheffield.
 The NA boundary covers the areas administered by Ecclesfield Parish Council.
 In some parts of the HNA data is broken down into 4 sub-areas agreed with the Working Party (Ecclesfield settlement, Grenoside, Chapeltown/Burncross, and High Green/Thorncliffe).
 It should be noted that where Ecclesfield is referred to in the report this relates to the entire NA, with the sub-area referred to as Ecclesfield settlement. - 1.2 The 2021 Census recorded 31,128 individuals in Ecclesfield, indicating a decrease of 945 people since the 2011 Census. - 1.3 There has been significant development in Ecclesfield in recent years.
 Sheffield City Council has provided data showing that 480 new homes have been built between 2011/12 and 2022/23.
-As of October 2023, outstanding commitments (dwellings on sites with planning permission) total 145 homes, with 14 of these under construction and 24 already built. - 1.4 This Executive Summary details the conclusions of each chapter of this Housing Needs Assessment (HNA), addressing each of the themes agreed with the Working Party at the outset of the research. - 1.5 Data from the 2021 Census is being released throughout 2023.
+As of October 2023, outstanding commitments (dwellings on sites with planning permission) total 145 homes, with 14 of these under construction and 24 already built. - 1.4 This Executive Summary details the conclusions of each chapter of this Housing Needs Assessment (HNA), addressing each of the themes agreed with the Working Party at the outset of the research. - 1.5 Data from the 2021 Census is continuing to be released.
 At present, the available data covers population, households, tenure, and dwelling stock characteristics.
-Some data from the Census 2021 at the localised level, including parishes, will not be available until later in 2023, as well as data comparing numerous variables.
-As such this HNA will draw on the latest available data from the 2021 Census where possible and will also continue to use other data sets, including 2011 Census, Valuation Office Agency data, and ONS parish projections where necessary to build up evidence at the neighbourhood level.
+Some data from the Census 2021 at the localised level is not yet available, as well as some data comparing numerous variables.
+As such this HNA will draw on the latest available data from the 2021 Census where possible and will also continue to use other data sets, including 2011 Census, Valuation Office Agency data, and ONS projections where necessary to build up evidence at the neighbourhood level.